gaborbsd/sdmp2023/README.md

-# sdmp2023
+# HelloWorld example

-Demos for SDMP course
+This is a demo for the SDMP2023 course.